sbernasek/flyqma/docs/_sources/filestructure.rst.txt

 Annotation
 ----------

 In Fly-QMA, annotation entails training a model to identify distinct levels of clonal marker fluorescence, then applying the model within the spatial context of a given image.
-While annotation is always applied at the LAYER level, Fly-QMA supports training the annotation model on each LAYER or on the entire STACK.
+While annotation is always applied at the **LAYER** level, Fly-QMA supports training the annotation model on each **LAYER** or on the entire **STACK**.
 The ``annotation`` subdirectory resides at the level used to train the model.
 Its contents are detailed below.
 If a model selection procedure is used, all of the trained models are also cached within a ``models`` subdirectory.

 .. code-block:: bash